Donald Trump Impeachment Inquiry Testimony Reveals John Bolton Reportedly Warned White House About Ukraine

 The House’s impeachment inquiry into President Donald Trump continued Monday, this time with testimony from Fiona Hill, Trump’s former advisor on Russia and Europe, reported The New York Times.

 Hill chose to give her testimony behind closed doors, meaning that the full transcript of what she said may not ever become available to the public.
-However, sources familiar with the situation said Hill detailed much of what was going on in Ukraine throughout her ten hour testimony.
+However, sources familiar with the situation said Hill detailed much of what was going on in Ukraine throughout her 10-hour testimony.

 During her statement, Hill reportedly told lawmakers that she confronted Gordon Sondland, the U.S. ambassador to the EU, about Rudy Giuliani‘s involvement in U.S. foreign policy in Ukraine, according to The Washington Post.
 She also said she wasn’t the only one to exchange words with the ambassador.
 The New York Times reported that, in her testimony, Hill stated that former National Security Advisor John Bolton confronted the ambassador on July 10 in a “heated confrontation” that apparently was so bad, Bolton decided to take action.